jsmcnair/blog/content/blog/planning-a-homelab.md

 Whilst most of what I want to do can probably be done on a single machine, the production system needs to be running all the time so I will need some dedicated hardware.
 It's not business critical, but I will treat it as such in terms of design and operation, for academic purposes.

-In a typical production environment there would normally be multiple availability zones designed into the system at the appropriate level for the environment, and services would be designed to be resilient to failure.
-For obvious reasons I can't replicate this environment at home, but I can simulate it to some extent.
+In a typical production environment there would normally be redundancy mechanisms such as rack, zone or region, designed into the system at the appropriate level for the workload.
+Services would be distributed across these zones to improve availability.
+For obvious reasons I can't replicate this environment at home, but I can build environments simulate it.

-What I want to do is have an infrastructure layer that essentially gives me a chunk of compute power that I can deploy  clusters onto.
-Using the plethora of tools available to me I can simulate production environments with conditions such  as geographic distribution, and start to inject faults to see how highly available services cope with them.
+This design includes an infrastructure layer that provides compute resources that I can deploy virtual clusters onto, enabling me to experiment with different configurations, emerging tools and services, and create development environments. theough the ise of kubevirt I can create these clusters in isolated machines, as well deploy any more traditional services (e.g. HomeAssistant) that srent really ready for containerised environments.

 For this hardware I have the following requirements: